gabriellamferreira/gabriellamferreira/README.md

 🔭 All coding projects are build from the ground up, flrom planning and desining all the way to solving real-life problems with code

-👩🏻‍💻 Analytical, motivated and hard-working Python Developer
+👩🏻‍💻 Analytical, motivated and hard-working